 There’ll be an emphasis on positive encouragement, acceptance and support, alongside skills-building and challenge to deepen awareness and understanding.
 We will use arts materials in part of each session; you’ll be expected to have already had some experience of using the arts therapeutically.

 There are currently two separate monthly groups.
-Each group is limited to a small number of participants (up to 4).
+Each group is limited to a small number of participants (normally 4).

 Sessions are led by me, Emma Cameron.
 I am a UKCP reg.
 Integrative Arts Psychotherapist, HCPC registered Art Psychotherapist and an ACTO registered Online Therapist.
 I have a diploma in Relational Supervision, and in addition a diploma in Digital Supervision which enables me to be an ACTO registered Online Supervisor.
 I hope and intend that my supervisees will benefit from the extra depth of understanding that I am gaining regarding the differences between online supervision of online therapy, and supervision of traditional f2f (face-to-face) therapy.